wsvn53/scrcpy-ios/README.md

 Use Xcode to open Scrcpy.xcodeproj, choose target to Build and Run directly.

-### Re-Codesgin
+### Re-CodeSign

-If you dont want to build with Xcode, you can download Scrcpy.ipa from https://github.com/wsvn53/scrcpy-ios/releases, and re-codesign it.
+If you dont want to build with Xcode, you can download Scrcpy.ipa from https://github.com/wsvn53/scrcpy-ios/releases, and re-codesign it, or use AltStore to install.

 ### Supports